Police violence and the ‘bystander effect’ explained

 GINO: Toxic cultures and workplaces, research finds, cause anxiety, stress, health problems, absenteeism, job burnout, counterproductive work behavior, and ultimately degrade productivity and increase turnover.
 For effective cultures to produce the effects they are intended to have, everyone has to uphold the culture even when it’s hard, it is not absolutely necessary, and no one is looking.

 GAZETTE: The Minneapolis police chief said he has been working to reform department culture, but has faced strong opposition from the police union.
 What can be done to root out a toxic culture once it has infiltrated an organization?
-The chief can’t fire everyone.

 GINO: Cultural transformation is possible.
 It starts with leaders first acknowledging the issues that are present that need to disappear and define how they negatively impact the workplace, and then identifying values to live by and behaviors that are consistent with those values.
 But it takes discipline.
 Culture works when it is consistent, coherent, and comprehensive.
 It is key for leaders to be consistent in communicating and reinforcing the values, and to have a clear vision in everything they do.
 Those who are aligned will stay while those who are misaligned will filter themselves out or should in fact be fired.
 Leaders are the ones who set the example and the tone of the organization’s culture through what they allow and what they model.
 Their actions must match their message.
 The values and behaviors identified need to be coherent with the strategic goals the organizations have and they need to be comprehensive.

-Interview has been edited for clarity and length.
+This interview has been edited for clarity and length.